yuchenyang83/Data_and_Code_tLME_dropout/README.md

 ###
-	(11) The main script 'simSEM25.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with 25% dropout rate; and
+	(11) The main script 'simSEM25.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with a 25% dropout rate.
-	(12) The main script 'simSEM50.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with 50% dropout rate; and
+	(12) The main script 'simSEM50.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with a 50% dropout rate.
-	(13) The main script 'simSEM75.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with 75% dropout rate.
+	(13) The main script 'simSEM75.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with a 75% dropout rate.